asnewman/backtickapi/README.md

 ## Usage

-Docs and usage found [here](https://rapidapi.com/asnewman/api/backtick-api).
+Docs and usage can be found [here](https://rapidapi.com/asnewman/api/backtick-api).

 ## Development